Conservative stochastic 2-dimensional Cahn-Hilliard equation

 \bigbreak

 {\bf Abstract}

 We consider the stochastic 2-dimensional Cahn-Hilliard equation which is driven by the derivative in space of a space-time white noise.
 We use two different approaches to study this equation.
-First we prove that there exists a unique solution $Y$ to the shifted equation (see (\ref{1.3}) below), then $X:=Y+{Z}$ is the unique solution to stochastic Cahn-Hilliard equaiton, where ${Z}$ is the corresponding O-U process.
-Moreover, we use Dirichlet form approach in \cite{Albeverio:1991hk} to construct the probabilistically weak solution the the original equation (\ref{1.1}) below.
-By clarifying the precise relation between the solutions obtained by the Dirichlet forms aprroach and $X$, we can also get the restricted Markov uniquness of the generator and the uniqueness of martingale solutions to the equation (\ref{1.1}).
+First we prove that there exists a unique solution $Y$ to the shifted equation (\ref{1.3}).
+Then $X:=Y+{Z}$ is the unique solution to the stochastic Cahn-Hilliard equation, where ${Z}$ is the corresponding O-U process.
+Moreover, we use the Dirichlet form approach in \cite{Albeverio:1991hk} to construct a probabilistically weak solution to the original equation (\ref{1.1}) below.
+By clarifying the precise relation between the two solutions, we also get the restricted Markov uniqueness of the generator and the uniqueness of the martingale solutions to the equation (\ref{1.1}).
 Furthermore, we also obtain exponential ergodicity of the solutions.